 <The IEEE 802 family of technologies for license-exempt spectrum>

 IEEE-SA participants develop wireless standards for license-exempt spectrum such as the IEEE 802.11 Wireless LAN (WLAN) and IEEE Standard 802.15 Wireless Speciality Networks (WSN), including Ultra-Wide Band (UWB).
 While the former has reached wide fame under the brand-name Wi-Fi, the latter is used by numerous consortiums supporting applications ranging from sensing, to agriculture, to car keys.
 IEEE 802 wireless technologies are used in every market segment where there is a need for connectivity and communication, whether it is between humans and humans, humans and devices or devices and devices.
-WLAN and WSN provide flexible buildings blocks than can be easily combined to form larger systems, or be used inside of, as a complement to or side-by-side with already existing connectivity infrastructure.
+WLAN and WSN provide flexible buildings blocks that can be easily combined to form larger systems, or be used inside of, as a complement to or side-by-side with already existing connectivity infrastructure.

 <Recommendations>

-1. Spectrum management, at both local, regional and global levels, should permit a multiplicity of uses and users, in so far as possible.
+1. Spectrum policies, at both local, regional and global levels, should permit a multiplicity of uses and users, in so far as possible.
 Allocation and management strategies should be oriented towards shared spectrum, where many users are encouraged to co-exist and provide socially and economically beneficial services to communities.
+As spectrum is becoming increasingly scarce, policies towards flexible sharing and maximal efficient utilization of spectrum are not only critical but inevitable.

-2. License-exempt shared spectrum technologies are already an important part of both industrial and citizen-oriented networking ecosystems world-wide today.
-To further increase social and economic benefits already being realized through license-exempt shared spectrum technologies, more spectrum resources should be considered for allocation to this kind of usage.
-To protect fair sharing of scarce spectrum resources, technology neutrality principles, and potentially the exclusive access rights of incumbent spectrum owners, three levels of coexistence management are necessary in licensed-exempt shared spectrum allocations:
+2. License-exempt shared spectrum technologies are an important part of both industrial and citizen-oriented networking ecosystems world-wide today.
+To further increase socioeconomic benefits offered by license-exempt technologies, to expand and scale existing services and further enable innovative applications and use-cases of tomorrow, more spectrum resources should be allocated on a licence-exempt basis.
+To protect fair sharing of scarce spectrum resources, technology neutrality principles, and potentially the exclusive access rights of incumbent spectrum owners, three levels of coexistence management are necessary in license-exempt shared spectrum allocations:

 To allow for multiple use of the same spectrum at a given location, spectrum resources are shared by same technology or even cross technology user devices in a fair fashion enabled by channel access mechanisms such as contention-based protocols.

 To enable various technologies to coexist in the same spectrum and to enable future evolution through new developments, the license-exempt shared spectrum is shared through appropriate means by different technologies such as those based on IEEE 802.11 and 802.15 and technologies developed by other organizations, like 3GPP.

-The spectrum may be owned by an incumbent user under regulatory requirements designed in a way to protect the incumbent services from harmful interference through secondary license-exempt shared use.
+A license-exempt band may be allocated to an incumbent user.
+In these cases, the license-exempt regulatory requirements are designed in a way to protect the incumbent services from harmful interference.
 This provides a foundation for efficient spectrum utilization as it does not require re-farming of the spectrum and migration of incumbent services to other bands as spectrum is already scarce.

-3. In terms of global spectrum management, we want to specifically highlight that availability of the full 6 GHz band (i.e., 5925-7125 MHz) for license-exempt shared use enables deployment of new applications and services in the coming years, further increasing the societal benefits.
+3. In terms of global spectrum management, we would like to specifically highlight that availability of the full 6 GHz band (i.e., 5925-7125 MHz) for license-exempt shared use is critical to IEEE 802 technologies to expand existing applications and services in support of ever increasing demand and to enable development and deployment of new applications and services in the coming years, and hence contribute further to the societal benefits.

 4. We also wish to highlight the changing conditions in the sub-1GHz bands.
 As previous incumbents in these bands are developing ever more effective ways of utilizing pre-existing allocations, license-exempt operation in these bands will enable a dynamic space for social and economic utility.